Stratification-based Instrumental Variable Analysis Framework for Nonlinear Effect Analysis: Acknowledgments

-The null hypothesis of effect linearity implies that $ h'(x) $ remains constant for all $x$, equaling the average treatment effect $\beta$.
-Denoting the stratum-specific genetic association estimators for the exposure and the outcome as $ \hat{\alpha}_s$ and $ \hat{\theta}_s $, respectively, we obtain the asymptotic result for each stratum:
+\mysection{Appendix E: Linearity testing} The null hypothesis of effect linearity implies that $ h'(x) $ remains constant for all $x$, equaling the average treatment effect $\beta$.
+Denoting the stratum-specific genetic association estimators for the exposure and the outcome as $ \hat{\alpha}_k$ and $ \hat{\theta}_k $, respectively, we obtain the asymptotic result for each stratum:

 Since stratification results in multiple strata ($K > 1$), we can leverage over-identification or coherence approaches to test for effect linearity based on Equation \eqref{linearity_con} \citep{hansen1982large}.
 A common approach is to use Cochran’s $Q$-based statistic: